amboxer21/MotionDetection/README.md

 # MotionDetection

-This script was copied from the internet and modified to work on my system and for my needs.
+The opencv(cv2) stuff in this script was copied from the internet and modified to work on my system and for my needs.